-The Graduate Program in Psychology is a small, selective, research-intensive program that focuses on Human Cognition and Development.
-Our areas of specialization are cognitive, developmental and social psychology—and faculty and students often work at the intersection of these areas.
+The Graduate Program in Psychology at Lehigh University is a selective, research-intensive program that focuses on Human Cognition and Development.
+Our areas of specialization are Cognitive, Developmental and Social Psychology—and our faculty and students often work at the intersection of these areas.

 The department accepts mainly Ph.D. students, who obtain a master’s degree in the process of working for the doctorate.
-But every year a few well-qualified students may also be accepted for a Master’s of Science degree.
-Ph.D. and M.S. students define an area of specialization through their research experiences and selection of graduate seminars (see Program Requirements for greater detail and Course Listings in the catalog).
+But every year a few well-qualified students may also be accepted for a Master of Science degree.
+Ph.D. and M.S. students define an area of specialization through their research experiences and selection of graduate seminars (see Program Requirements for greater detail).

-To read more about our program, please see the Program Description links to the left, and the College of Arts and Sciences Psychology graduate program description.
+Our doctoral students are supported financially (with stipend and tuition) throughout their time in the program.
+To learn more about us, please see the Program Description links to the left, and the College of Arts and Sciences Psychology graduate program description.
 For general information about graduate study in the College of Arts and Sciences, visit the College Graduate Studies page.